These web pages are about wind music, and have links to wind music related sites.

 This site emanates from Lake Macquarie in Australia, so some of the content is locally based.
 Nevertheless, music being an international art, an attempt is made to cover events and information from anywhere when it is of significance to wind performers.

 Answers to those questions must look at the ways listeners interact with music.

 There can't be many people who have not been deeply touched at some time by some form of music.

-Whether it be a love song which is 'killing you softly', Jessye Norman's interpretation of Richard Strauss' "Four Last Songs", a phrase shaped by Frank Sinatra or Michael Bublé, a Bob Dylan comment on society, a dazzling burst of shooting stars from the trumpet of James Morrison, a sublime moment in the slow movement of a Mahler symphony, the fierce glow of a well-tuned brass band or the impact of a live concert - these and similar moments can leave us with very warm memories nestling forever in our souls.
+Whether it be a 'killing you softly' love song, Jessye Norman's interpretation of Richard Strauss' "Beim Schlafengehen", being brought back to reality by Ralph McTell's lyrics, a Bob Dylan comment on society, a dazzling burst of shooting stars from the trumpet of James Morrison, a moment in the slow movement of a Mahler symphony, the fierce glow of a well-tuned brass band or the impact of a live concert - these and similar moments can leave us with very warm memories nestling forever in our souls.